smartcitiescommunity/templatesforlabs/README.md

 Templates for labs
 ==================
-This Repo it's for Nice templates for make your Labs in the Best Way possible with an academic touch.
+This Repo it's for Nice templates for make your Projects and Labs in the Cool way with an academic touch.

 List of templates:
 =================